pagkly/Zed/Investopedia4/Unskilled Labor Definition.md

 When the term is used to describe a person or employee completing the tasks, unskilled labor refers to the lack of education or experience the person may have.
 Often, this lack of skills prevents them from participating in anything but the most basic of positions, requiring very little training to complete the assigned tasks.
 According to statistics published by the Bureau of Labor Statistics, the average salary earned by unskilled workers is minimum wage.

-The federal agency has also [[estimated]](https://www.bls.gov/news.release/pdf/ecopro.pdf) that unskilled and low-skilled labor will account for the maximum increase in jobs between 2014 and 2024.
+The federal agency has also [[estimated]](https://www.bls.gov/news.release/pdf/ecopro.pdf) that unskilled and low-skilled labor [[Will|will]] account for the maximum increase in jobs between 2014 and 2024.
 These jobs include farm workers, health care aides, and food preparation workers.

 ### Key Takeaways

--   Unskilled labor is a workforce with limited skills or minimal economic value for the work performed.
+-   Unskilled labor is a workforce with limited skills or minimal [[Economic Value|economic value]] for the work performed.
 -   Typically, unskilled laborers are used in daily production tasks that do not depend on technical abilities or skills.

 ## Related Terms